 Standing at 6’1″, 192 pounds, Jobe has a well-built frame and elite length.
 His use of that length is incredibly consumptive.
 That can be a problem at times, as we’ll get into later.
 Nevertheless, Jobe’s disruption potential is extremely high because of his wingspan.

 Additionally, Jobe compounds his size with impressive athletic talent.
-The Alabama CB possesses terrific explosiveness, and he’s also fairly fluid and brisk with his hip turns.
-Jobe has excellent hip fluidity for his size, which allows him to mirror receivers downfield and recover quickly from stemming at the line.
+The Alabama CB possesses terrific explosiveness, and he’s also urgent and brisk with his hip turns.
+Jobe has decent hip fluidity for his size, which allows him to mirror receivers downfield and recover quickly from stemming at the line.
 Furthermore, his closing burst shows up at the catch point, where he’s able to negate space quickly and make plays on the ball.
 He’s also dangerous as a pass rusher.

 On top of his size and explosiveness, Jobe’s long speed appears to be good enough for the cornerback position.
-He might not be a blazer who runs a sub-4.4, but he has enough long speed to track receivers downfield and stay in range to contend passes with his length.
+He might not be a blazer, but he has enough long speed and stride length to track receivers downfield and stay in range to contend passes with his length.